Dcasadoherraez/dcasadoherraez.github.io/docs/projects/ekf-slam.md

 computation is performed in constant time, the runtime reduction is not noticeable without a modification to the code.

 A 10ms delay was added to each landmark computation, simulating the process of matching and association in a real world system.

-At maximum, six observations were made at the same time by the robot, so having a feature batch size of one is reasonable for an eight core CPU.
+In addition, at maximum, six observations were made at the same time by the robot, so having a feature batch size of one is reasonable for an eight core CPU.

-Perfroming the operations sequentially lead to the addition of the runtimes for each landmark.
+Performing the operations sequentially lead to the addition of the runtimes for each landmark.
 If the robot observes 6 landmarks, the delay is 60.3ms, if it observes 2 landmarks, the delay is 20.3ms.